"The measure of a man is what he does with power."

 Power and Responsibility

 For the King, power and responsibility are inseparable.
-The more power you have, the more your actions matter.
+The more power we have, the more our actions matter.

 Mature power uses authority in service of what is needed.
 It accepts mistakes, repairs where possible, and learns.
-Owning your power means owning your impact, both wanted and unwanted.
+Owning our power means owning our impact, both wanted and unwanted.

-Practice non-reactive presence: In daily disruptions, notice your impulse to attack, control, or disappear.
-Pause, feel your body, breathe.
+Practice non-reactive presence: In daily disruptions, notice our impulse to attack, control, or disappear.
+Pause, feel our bodies, breathe.

 Stay with strong emotions: When hatred or deep hurt arises, feel it as sensation and energy.
-Allow yourself to notice what is alive, rather than turn away.
+Notice what is alive rather than turn away.

-Return to your inner seat in conflict: When you're hooked by someone, use it as a signal: breathe, feel your spine, sense yourself.
+Return to our inner seat in conflict: When we're hooked by someone, use it as a signal: breathe, feel our spine, sense ourselves.

 The Fruit of Mature Power